xiyuanbao/kgb/content/authors/kiran/_index.md

 - Alumni
 ---

 Kiran Chotalia received her PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni & Prof. John Brodholt at University College London.
-She was also a visiting student in UCLA in 2019.
+She was also a visiting student in UCLA in 2019, and she did her M.Sci 4th year project with Carolina during 2014-2015.

 Click to see her [link at UCL](https://www.ucl.ac.uk/earth-sciences/people/research-students/kiran-chotalia).